Hüseyindede vases: Vase A

 The third frieze, which is the widest and most elaborate, shows another procession, which in this case leads to a temple and an altar.
 The mudbricks of the temple building are shown in different coloured clays.
 Objects on the roof are probably altars, though Yıldırım alternatively suggests that they are decorative objects or a railing.
 To the right of the temple, there is an altar, which also recalls the Alaca Höyük orthostate reliefs.
 Several people approach the building from the left.
 The last of these is a musician who plays a string instrument which looks a lot like the Turkish Bağlama.
 In front of him is a woman with a pair of cymbals in her hands.
 Three women with cult objects precede her.
-The objects held by the two leftmost women cannot be identified, but Yıldırım thinks the third women has a type of incense burner which is mentioned in Hittite texts about religious rituals.
+The objects held by the two leftmost women cannot be identified, but Yıldırım thinks the third woman has a type of incense burner which is mentioned in Hittite texts about religious rituals.
 The procession is led by two men with swords.
 The final scene in the third frieze, right of the altar, is remarkable.
 It shows two female figures sitting next to each other on a bed, with a man standing next to it holding up a bowl.
 The right woman seems to be helping the other with her jewellery or makeup.
 The left woman, dressed in black, might be a queen or goddess.
 A possible connection has been suggested with a Hieros gamos.
 In that case, the standing man would be the divine or royal bridegroom.
 But we can only speculate about the identity of the depicted individuals, since they have no identifying attributes.
 According to another interpretation, the left figure is a sculpture, like another sitting figure in a carriage in the uppermost frieze.
 Textual evidence records that statues in temples were decorated on ceremonial occasions and led in processions.

 The fourth and uppermost frieze of the vase is missing a large piece, but depicts another procession.
 An ox-drawn carriage transports two individuals: a priest and a goddess (or, as mentioned above, a statue of a goddess) who sit on the raised area at the back.
 The middle part of the carriage, which probably had ritual implements hidden under a cover, is missing.
 Further to the right, the ox's head and horns are visible, along with the yoke, which is held by a man who guides the animal.
 The other figures on this level are musicians: two men who play lutes, a woman with cymbals and a female dancer.
 A male figure, who wears a quiver-like item on his back, is not fully preserved.